SapitoSucio/froggo-guides/docs/script_commands.md

 This command disguises the current player with a monster sprite.

-The disguise lasts until '`undisguise`' is issued or the player logs out.
+The disguise lasts until ``undisguise`` is issued or the player logs out.

 Example: